 A computerized grading system enables instructors to keep a continuous evaluation of each cadet’s performance on quizzes, examinations, homework and classroom recitations.
 A progress grade report is published at mid-semester, and a final grade report is issued at the end of the semester.
 Most courses are graded by means of letter grades (A, A-, B+, B, B-, C+, C, C-, D, F) with equivalent grade point averages (4.0, 3.7, 3.3, 3.0, 2.7, 2.3, 2.0, 1.7, 1.0, 0).
 An incomplete (I) grade is given to a cadet who does not complete the academic requirements because of incapacity, emergency or failure to finish an essential assignment.
 Some courses are graded pass/fail and have no effect on grade point averages.

 Yes, all Academy personnel who instruct, supervise or coach cadets submit a military performance appraisal on each cadet.
 These inputs are used to create the Military Performance Average (MPA) similar to the academic GPA.
 Cadets who fall below a 2.0 MPA will meet a Military Review Committee (MRC) — similar to an ARC, which reviews academic deficiencies.
 The MRC may place a cadet on aptitude probation, initiate corrective action or make recommendations to the Commandant or the Academy Board.
+There are also objective military performance evaluations like room inspections.

 Academics at the Academy are hard work.
 Many cadets who have not yet developed a strong work ethic or efficient time management skills will struggle academically.
 Strategies for Academic Success courses, the Quantitative Reasoning/Evening Tutoring Center, the Writing Center, the Reading Enhancement Program, and academic advising programs are all available to guide cadets towards academic excellence.
 Cadets who earn and F or sub 2.0 semester, core, or cumulative GPA will be placed on academic probation.
 Probationary cadets are reviewed at the end of each semester and may be disenrolled.
 Probationary cadets are closely supervised and attend required counseling focused on improving work ethic, planning, scheduling, and learning skills.
+Instructors are very available for Extra Instruction (EI).
+Cadet tutoring is also a great resource.

 A cadet is considered deficient in academics if one or more F or I grades is received on a grade report, or if the cumulative, core, or most recent semester GPA falls below 2.0.
 A First-Class cadet is also deficient if the major GPA falls below 2.0.
 At mid-semester, most deficient cadets will be placed on academic probation and will be reviewed by an Academic Review Committee (ARC) to determine their potential to succeed academically.
 In addition, cadets on probation will be assigned certain weekend study periods.
 At the end of the semester, if seriously deficient, the cadet’s record will be reviewed.
 The board may recommend either dismissal of the cadet, or continuation on academic probation with appropriate remedial actions.
 The board can also direct participation in summer academics at the Academy.